RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Applies another level of access control
 Answer: C.

 Egress monitoring solutions (often referred to as DLP tools, where DLP stands for data loss protection or data leak prevention, or some combination of these terms) will often include a discovery function, which will locate data assets according to criteria defined by the organization.
 DLP solutions cannot arbitrate contract breaches or perform personnel evaluations.
 Usually, DLPs also do not apply additional access controls; that is typically a characteristic of a digital rights management (DRM) solution.

-### Question # 17 - Egress monitoring solutions usually include a function that _______________.
+### [important] Question # 17 - Egress monitoring solutions usually include a function that _______________.
 A. Uses biometrics to scan users
 B. Inspects incoming packets
 C. Resides on client machines
 D. Uses stateful inspection
 Answer: C.

-Egress monitoring solutions (often referred to as DLP tools, where DLP stands for data loss protection or data leak prevention, or some combination of these terms) will often include an agent that resides on client devices in order to inspect data being shared/sent by end users.
+Egress monitoring solutions (often referred to as DLP tools, where DLP stands for data loss protection or data leak prevention, or some combination of these terms) **will often include an agent that resides on client devices in order to inspect data being shared/sent by end users**.
 DLP tools do not inspect incoming packets, with or without stateful inspection; this is the job of firewalls.
 DLP solutions do not typically use biometrics in any way.

 ### Question # 18 - Digital rights management (DRM) solutions (sometimes referred to as information rights management, or IRM) can be used to protect all sorts of sensitive data but are usually particularly designed to secure ____________.
 A. Personally identifiable information (PII)